-The COVID-19 pandemic has prompted governments and businesses across the globe to take unprecedented measures, such as restrictions on travel and business operations, temporary closures of businesses, and quarantines.
-For example, in an effort to slow the spread of the virus, The Commonwealth of Pennsylvania where the Company's primary offices, laboratory and manufacturing spaces are located, enacted stay-at-home orders, and sweeping restrictions to travel were initiated by corporations and governments.
-Although these restrictions have been lifted, it is not known at this time whether they will be reestablished or the extent to which the Company will be impacted.
-The degree of the pandemic's effect on the Company's clinical, operational and financial performance will depend on future developments, including additional protective measures that may be implemented by governmental authorities or the Company to protect its employees, or by investigators, caregivers or patients to minimize exposure, all of which are uncertain and difficult to predict.
-To date the impact of the pandemic on our business and operations, including our supply chain and preclinical and clinical trial activities.
-Outside of the U.S., we have experienced pandemic-related delays in clinical trial initiation in Australia, and we will continue to closely monitor this rapidly evolving situation.
+To date the impact of the COVID-19 pandemic on our business and clinical trials in the U.S. has been minimal.
+We will continue to assess the potential impact of the pandemic on our business and operations, including our supply chain and preclinical and clinical trial activities.
+Outside of the U.S., we have experienced pandemic-related delays in clinical trial initiation in Australia, and we will continue to closely monitor the impact that future pandemic developments have on this and our other clinical trials, going forward.
 For additional information regarding the impact of the coronavirus pandemic, please see "Risk Factor - Business interruptions resulting from the COVID-19 outbreak or similar public health crises could cause a disruption of the development efforts of our product candidates and adversely impact our business." in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.